danielreinhard1129/express-prisma-boilerplate/README.md

 # Express Prisma Boilerplate

-This project is a boilerplate for building a RESTful API using Express, Prisma, and TypeScript.
+This project is a boilerplate for building a RESTful API using Express, Prisma, Typescript and Dependency Injection (DI).
 It includes authentication, sample CRUD operations, and various middleware for validation, error handling, and more.

 ## Table of Contents